Special Education/Cross Categorical

 - Focus on Social and Behavioral Sciences: ECO 155(3) and PSY 121(3)

-- Courses used to meet the Focus on Humanities and the Focus on the Arts must have two (2) different course codes to meet state certification requirements.
+- Focus on Humanities and the Focus on the Arts must include two (2) different course codes to meet state certification requirements.
 ART 200 or MUS 241 recommended.

 - Focus on Constitution of U.S. and Missouri and American History and Institutions: HST 121(3) or HST 122(3); and PLS 101(3)